chakravala/Grassmann.jl/docs/src/tutorials/install.md

 This requires a merged version of `ComputedFieldTypes` at [ComputedFieldTypes.jl](https://github.com/vtjnash/ComputedFieldTypes.jl).

-Interoperability of `TensorAlgebra` with other packages is automatically enabled by [DirectSum.jl](https://github.com/chakravala/DirectSum.jl) and [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl).
+Interoperability of `TensorAlgebra` with other packages is enabled by [DirectSum.jl](https://github.com/chakravala/DirectSum.jl) and [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl).

 The package is compatible via [Requires.jl](https://github.com/MikeInnes/Requires.jl) with [Reduce.jl](https://github.com/chakravala/Reduce.jl),